robotology/wb-toolbox/doc/mkdocs/data/install.md

 For a simplified installation procedure, jump to [Install using the `robotology-superbuild`](#install-using-the-robotology-superbuild).

+!!! warning
     The following instructions are for Unix-like systems, but they work similarly on other operating systems.

 ### Dependencies